huytruong1810/Generative-Adversarial-Mutation-Evolution-in-Augmenting-Topologies/README.md

 ![Simulation scene](simulation.png)

 ##### Figure 2: A randomly generated simulation scene.
-In this scene, the human agent is right below the wumpus agent (notice that the human is sensing a stench)
+In this scene, the human agent is right below the wumpus agent (notice that the human is sensing a stench and the wumpus is feeling a bump because it tried to move right and hit the world border)